wayofthepie/blog-src/posts/2017-07-15-Zero-Downtime-Updates.markdown

 ## Setup
 Before we begin, if you want to run any of the code, you'll need an account on google cloud.
-Also if you do not know what either [GCP](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file), [Terraform](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file) or [Kubernetes](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file) are you should follow those linksw.
-Note that you will also need the [google cloud sdk](https://cloud.google.com/sdk/), we will use the `gcloud` cli, and also the kubernetes cli, [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+If you do not know what either [GCP](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file), [Terraform](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file) or [Kubernetes](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file) are you should follow those links.
+Note that you will also need the [google cloud sdk](https://cloud.google.com/sdk/) (as we will be using the `gcloud` cli) and also the kubernetes cli, [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Once you are ready, you will need to create an auth json file as described [here](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file), and